parthosarothi46/Donate-Bangladesh/README.md

     - The card’s current donation amount will increase.✅
     - A meaningful notification will be added to the History section.✅
 - **Input Validation**:
-  - Show an alert if invalid data is found and stop the transaction.
+  - Show an alert if invalid data is found and stop the transaction.✅
   - Validate the donation amount:
-    - If the donation amount is greater than the account balance.
+    - If the donation amount is greater than the account balance.✅
-    - If the input field contains an invalid number.
+    - If the input field contains an invalid number.✅
-    - If the input field is empty.
+    - If the input field is empty.✅
 - **History Section**:
   - The history section will display transaction notifications, including:
-    - Date and time of the transaction.
+    - Date and time of the transaction.✅
-    - Donation amount.
+    - Donation amount.✅
-    - Donation name.
+    - Donation name.✅

 ## Challenges